BeebeBall/Projects/README.md

 *This image displays our prediction of what would happen if Bobby Witt Jr. (in 2022) met Luis Gil (in 2024).*

 ![image](https://github.com/user-attachments/assets/412e524a-088e-4856-8fa5-647ea5e4a44e)
 *Here we are predicting what would happen in a matchup between C.J.
-Abrams and Dustin May, all using their 2023 statistics*
+Abrams and Dustin May, all using their 2023 statistics.*

 ![image](https://github.com/user-attachments/assets/96e7218e-1eee-4f09-abee-51a763387fd7)
 *Our "About" Tab*